 - Club Novice

 1. The league is only open to SCDA Full members.

-Points are also available to SCDA members who compete in the Advanced, Open, Intermediate and Novice classes at Raehills and Hopetoun events.
-The International classes will not have points awarded.
-Club classes are also available at both these events.
-Scores from SCDA members across the classes will be amalgamated and apportioned to the competitor’s relevant Club category of the Points league.
+Points are also available to SCDA members who compete in the National and Regional Advanced, Open, and Novice classes at the Hopetoun events.
+Scores from SCDA members across the classes will be amalgamated and apportioned to the competitor’s relevant Club category of the Gee Gee Rugwash Points League.